 Penske Automotive (PAG) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the auto dealership chain had gained 6.9% over the past month.
-This has outpaced the Retail-Wholesale sector's loss of 4.75% and the S&P 500's loss of 0.85% in that time.
+Prior to today's trading, shares of the auto dealership chain had gained 2.62% over the past month.
+This has outpaced the Retail-Wholesale sector's loss of 4.47% and the S&P 500's gain of 0.64% in that time.

 Penske Automotive will be looking to display strength as it nears its next earnings release.
 On that day, Penske Automotive is projected to report earnings of $3.59 per share, which would represent year-over-year growth of 44.18%.
 Meanwhile, our latest consensus estimate is calling for revenue of $6.28 billion, up 7.98% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Penske Automotive.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Penske Automotive.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.23% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.23% higher within the past month.
 Penske Automotive currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note Penske Automotive's current valuation metrics, including its Forward P/E ratio of 7.82.
-For comparison, its industry has an average Forward P/E of 7.71, which means Penske Automotive is trading at a premium to the group.
+Looking at its valuation, Penske Automotive is holding a Forward P/E ratio of 7.64.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 7.64.

 The Automotive - Retail and Whole Sales industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 6, which puts it in the top 3% of all 250+ industries.
+This group has a Zacks Industry Rank of 4, putting it in the top 2% of all 250+ industries.

 Click to get this free report